Irish health system struggling to recover from cyberattack

 Thousands of diagnostic appointments, cancer treatment clinics and surgeries have been canceled since a ransomware attack on Friday.

-Health Service Executive chief clinical officer Colm Henry said Tuesday that the attack had had “a profound impact on our ability to deliver care” and has also shut down the system used to pay health care workers.
+Irish Prime Minister Micheal Martin said the attack was a "heinous" one that targeted patients and "the Irish public."
+Health Service Executive chief clinical officer Colm Henry said the attack had had "a profound impact on our ability to deliver care" and has also shut down the system used to pay health care workers.

-He told Irish broadcaster RTE that the disruptions would only “mount in the coming days and weeks.”
+It said that electronic ordering of blood tests, X-rays and scans is not available, and clinicians have no access to previous X-rays or scan results.

-“There are serious concerns about the implications for patient care arising from the very limited access to diagnostics, lab services and historical patient records,” the Health Service Executive said in a statement late Monday.
+Many hospitals' telephone systems are also not functioning because they are carried on computer networks, it added.

-The health service said it was working methodically to assess and restore “approximately 2,000 IT patient-facing systems, each supported by infrastructure, multiple servers and devices.
+The Health Service Executive said in a statement late Monday that there were "serious concerns about the implications for patient care arising from the very limited access to diagnostics, lab services and historical patient records."
+The health service said it was working methodically to assess and restore approximately 2,000 IT patient-facing systems, each supported by infrastructure, multiple servers and devices.

 In the U.S., the nation's largest fuel pipeline was hit with a ransomware attack earlier this month.
 The disruption of the Colonial Pipeline caused long lines at gas stations due to distribution problems and panic-buying, draining supplies at thousands of gas stations.